-The mucilage contained within plantain is great for the home treatment of coughs, colds, sore throat, allergies and even mild asthma.
+The mucilage contained within plantain is great for the home treatment of coughs, colds, sore throat, allergies, and even mild asthma.
 The anti-inflammatory properties help to decrease inflammation in the upper respiratory tract.
 Drink the tea up to 3 times a day to help combat a sore throat or cough due to irritation.
 Do the same to help relieve the cough from colds or flu.
 It helps decrease mucus secretions in the lungs, so it may even help with bronchitis or asthma symptoms.

 Plantain Uses For Your Diet

 Plantain is also an edible plant.
 The leaves are high in fiber and contain essential vitamins A, C, and K. In addition, it has large amounts of iron and magnesium, as well as trace minerals such as copper, manganese, and potassium.
-The leaves can be used the same as any other green.
+The leaves can be used the same as any other green leafy vegetable.
 Use the tender young leaves, as the older leaves will become tough and stringy.
 You can use the older leaves and dry them for use in tea, or you can cut them across the leaf and use small pieces to add to soups and stews.
 This will prevent the stringy veins in the leaves from ruining your meal.
-As a side note, the strings in the leaves are very strong and can be used in a survival situation to weave into a string, fishing line, or even rope to tie equipment down.
+As a side note, the strings in the leaves are very strong and can be used in a survival situation to weave into a string, fishing line, or even rope to tie down equipment.

 For the young leaves, you can sauté’, stir-fry, or boil them.
 You can add them to dishes just as with other greens.
 You can also add the fresh young leaves to salads to add vitamins, minerals, and a unique taste.
 It is said that the leaves taste somewhat green with a hint of pepper.
 Others describe the taste as nutty with a flavor similar to asparagus.